code4craft/hello-design-pattern/README.md

 hello-design-pattern
 ====================

-Hello world use all 23 kinds of GoF design patterns.
+Hello world using all 23 kinds of GoF design patterns.

 ```java
 public class Main {